by Dr. Jeannie Thomason

 Actually, just the “dry” nature of the kibble, is able to, in and of itself, cause inflammation.
 This is because it causes a short-term dehydrated state in the intestines, making the digestive process even more difficult.

-So, it is easy to see that no matter what wonderful (or not so wonderful) ingredients the pet food company may start out with, the rendering, cooking, drying, canning and baking (at high temperatures) destroy vitamins, amino acids and enzymes while rendering the proteins a source of toxicity.
+So, it is easy to see that no matter what wonderful (or not so wonderful) ingredients the pet food company may start out with, the rendering, cooking, drying, canning and/or baking (at high temperatures) destroy vitamins, amino acids and enzymes while rendering the proteins a source of toxicity.

 In my opinion, it is no coincidence at all that since 1950, as processed food proliferated for both humans and pets, that not only have cancer rates steadily increased to the highest point in history but, we are seeing an increase in liver disease, diabetes, IBD, chronic skin ailments and other once un-heard of dis-eases in our pets today.